 - Credit Inquires, which are placed on your credit report when you request credit.
 Credit inquires remain on your file for two years.

-Tip: Federal law entitles you to a free copy of your credit report each year from all three of the credit reporting agencies.
-You should take advantage of this and check your report from each credit bureau annually to ensure your personal information is accurate and up to date.
+Tip: Federal law entitles you to a free copy of your credit report each year from all three credit reporting agencies.
+Take advantage of this and check your report from each credit bureau annually.
+This ensures your personal information is accurate and up to date.
 To get a free credit report, visit www.AnnualCreditReport.com or call 877-FACTACT.
 If something on your report looks inaccurate, be sure to contact the credit agency immediately to have it addressed.
 Unfortunately the credit reports will not include your credit score.

 What Student Loan Lenders Look For When Checking Your Credit

-When making a credit decision, private student loan lenders and those that refinance student loans will check your, and if applicable, your cosigner’s credit report and credit score to determine whether you are an acceptable risk and what interest rate they should charge you.
+When making a credit decision, private student loan lenders check your credit report and credit score.
+They do this to determine whether you are an acceptable risk, and what interest rate they should charge you.
+If you have a cosigner, lender check their credit report and credit score too.
 Most lenders, like U-fi, will want to see an adequate credit history, a track record of making on-time payments, how much debt you have outstanding, and a good credit score.
-They will also ask you and/or your cosigner how much income you have so they can determine whether you, or your cosigner, have enough monthly income to make your monthly payments.
+Lenders also ask how much income you have to determine whether you, or your cosigner, have enough monthly income to make monthly payments.

 To increase your chances of being approved and receiving a low interest rate for a new student loan or a student refinance loan, you and/or your cosigner will want to have at least two open trade lines, be no more than 30 days past due on more than one account, and have no public records for the past five years.
 Most lenders will also want to see a good credit score.
 While each lender is different, if you have a credit score above 700, you will generally be considered a good credit risk.